 In general, UW–Madison allows filming and still photography in the following instances:

-- UW–Madison campus/physical environment is used as an unidentifiable, non-specific backdrop for film or photography.
+- The UW–Madison campus/physical environment is used as an unidentifiable, non-specific backdrop for film or photography.

 Additional approval is necessary for filming or photographing in areas where filming and photography have the potential to pose safety and security risks, disrupt research, education, or other functions of the university, or compromise privacy interests or the welfare of research subjects.